con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Showing a gentle smile to living beings—
 A smile that fills the threefold world with light;
-Subduing enemies, the four Māras;
+That tames the four Māras, the enemy;
-Dispelling all three types of bad rebirth—(18)
+That ends unwanted birth in its three forms[^18-1]—(18)

+[^18-1]: The 'three forms of unwanted birth' are birth in hell, as a hungry ghost, or as an animal.

 * The Tibetan translation here illustrates well its tendency to invert syntactic structures needlessly (or so it would appear).
 It also appears that the Tibetan translators connect *lokānām* with the compounded *apāya*, whereas a more natural reading of the Sanskrit is probably to take *lokānāṃ* as the object (in the sense of the recipient) of *saṃ-√dṛś*.
 Either way, logically both are the case: it is to sentient beings that the Buddha shows his smile, and it is their bad rebirths that he purifies; so no matter how one translates, the difference is not substantial.